 Program Director, Leaders Beyond; Board Director and Strategic Advisor; former Executive VP and CIO, D+H

 Young is an accomplished C-level executive with extensive business and technology transformation, corporate governance, and risk management experience in FinTech, Insurance, Telecommunications, and public sectors.
 Prior to retiring as EVP and CIO of D+H in 2016, she held executive positions at CGI and ReserveAmerica.
-Young currently serves on the corporate boards of Calian Group Ltd., PC Financial Bank, Fundserv Inc., Joseph Brant Hospital, and Hamilton-Halton Korean-Canadian Association.
+Young currently serves on 4 corporate and 2 non-profit boards: Calian Group Ltd., PC Financial Bank, Fundserv Inc., RSA Insurance Canada, Joseph Brant Hospital, and Hamilton-Halton Korean-Canadian Association.
 Young holds a Bachelor of Math (Co-op Computer Science) from the University of Waterloo, as well as the ICD.D designation from the Institute of Corporate Directors.
 She has also completed the Queen’s Executive Development program and the Rotman School of Management’s Director Education program.

 Former Managing Director and Consulting Partner, KPMG